bacalhau-project/bacalhau/docs/running-node/quick-start.md

 ### Check your node works

-Even though the cli (by default) submits jobs, each node listens for events on the global network and possibly bids for taking a job: your logs should therefore show activity of your node bidding for incoming jobs.
+Even though the CLI (by default) submits jobs, each node listens for events on the global network and possibly bids for taking a job: your logs should therefore show the activity of your node bidding for incoming jobs.

-To quick check your node runs properly, let's submit the following dummy job:
+To quickly check your node runs properly, let's submit the following dummy job:

 ```bash
 bacalhau docker run ubuntu echo Test
 ```

-If you see logs of your computenode bidding for the job above it means you've successfully joined Bacalhau as a Compute Provider!
+If you see logs of your compute node bidding for the job above it means you've successfully joined Bacalhau as a Compute Provider!

 ### What's next?

-At this point you probably have a number of questions for us.
+At this point, you probably have a number of questions for us.
 What incentive should you expect for running a public Bacalhau node?
 Please contact us on [Slack](https://bit.ly/bacalhau-project-slack/archives/C02RLM3JHUY) to further discuss this topic and for sharing your valuable feedback.